Heavy Field Effects on Inflationary Models in Light of ACT Data: Concrete Models

 We have numerically verified that the inflationary solution~\eqref{sol_1} can indeed be realized.
 In Table~\ref{tab:turn}, we present several benchmark examples.
 The parameters are chosen such that they satisfy the condition~\eqref{assmp} and reproduce the observed CMB normalization, $P_\zeta = 2.1 \times 10^{-9}$.
 For each example, we also list the resulting inflationary observables\footnote{Note that $r$ refers to the tensor-to-scalar ratio, not the saxion field value.} together with the turn rate, $\eta_\perp \equiv \rho/(2H)$, and the mass of the isocurvature mode, $m$, evaluated at $N=60$ (corresponding to the CMB pivot scale).
 We find that all examples realize large mixing $\rho/H\gtrsim 1$ and isocurvature mass around the Hubble scale, which corresponds to the cases we discussed in the section~\ref{sec:EFT}.

 Figure~\ref{fig:trajofr_p1} shows the inflationary trajectory and the time evolution of $r$ and $\dot{\theta}$, while Fig.~\ref{fig:trajofr_p2} presents the time evolution of the turn rate and the isocurvature mass.
 We find that the analytic solution~\eqref{sol_1}, together with Eqs.~\eqref{eq:Turn_anal} and~\eqref{eq:miso_anal}, capture numerical solutions very well over most of the e-fold range.
+In addition, the slow-roll parameters have the same behavior between the analytic solutions~\eqref{epsilon_a} and numerical ones, as shown in Fig.~\ref{fig:trajofr_p3}.
 Further details are provided in the figure caption.
 We have also confirmed that the same holds for the $n=1/2$ case.